-Why do we celebrate International Day of Happiness?
+Why do we celebrate the International Day of Happiness?

-This is then a day where countries and their people can participate in understanding how their happiness impacts their global impression, by linking their economic development with social and environmental wellbeing.
+On this day the people of different countries participate in how their happiness impacts their global impression.
+This is done by linking their economic development with social and environmental wellbeing understanding.

-In 2009, the United States, inspired by Bhutan’s GNH, adopted the Gallup Well Being index to conduct a happiness survey with their citizens, where they evaluated people’s happiness and quality of life by asking questions that focus on work environment, physical and mental health, healthy behaviors and access to basic necessities.
+In 2009, the United States, inspired by Bhutan's GNH, adopted the Gallup Well-Being index to conduct a happiness survey with their citizens.

-Every year, the institution Action for Happiness coordinates events for International Day of Happiness around the world.
-There is also a yearly theme for the day, for example, in 2019 the theme was Happier Together.
+Every year, the institution Action for Happiness coordinates events for the International Day of Happiness around the world.
+There is also a yearly theme for the day, Here are the themes from 2020-2022

 People are encouraged to celebrate this day by reflecting on what makes them happy, and how they can change the world through this.

-Others choose to celebrate by bringing happiness to others, by donating to charity or volunteering.
+Others choose to celebrate by bringing happiness to others, donating to charity, or volunteering.